-I was pretty excited at the prospect of a person who was actually connected to the late John Hughes reading a screenplay that is about John Hughes.
+I was excited at the notion that a person who was connected to the late John Hughes reading my screenplay that is about John Hughes.
 But here is the thing about my screenplay: it sucks.
-It does, you don't have to be nice.
+It does.
+You are not required to be nice in the comments.
 Over the past five years, I have fallen… Continue reading Screenplays and Books and Wet Dreams

 Wanna hear something sad?
 Well sad for me, maybe not for you.
 I haven't written a post about John Hughes since last September.
 I know.
 Oh sure, I wrote about breaking and entering The Breakfast Club High School in April, I threw in the screenplay posts here and there, then I defended him against an article Molly Ringwald… Continue reading Remember When I Used to Write About John Hughes?

-Last week I did something out of character for me all thanks to my husband, risk taker that he is.
-So on day one of my birthday week last Monday, Mike and I took the day off to have a date day as he was leaving on a business trip the following day for… Continue reading I Got Inside The Breakfast Club High School and Lived to Tell
+Last week, I did something completely out of character for me, thanks to my husband, the risk taker that he is.
+So, on the first day of my birthday week, last Monday, Mike and I took the day off to have a date day because he was departing the next day for a business trip… Continue reading I Got Inside The Breakfast Club High School and Lived to Tell

 I think it's normal to "see" certain actors in roles when you've written something like this.
 Right?
 TELL ME IT'S NORMAL.
 I see Nicole Sullivan as Kate.
 You've seen her in shows like MadTV and King of Queens and as of late, Disjointed on Netflix.
 She is FUN-NY and I would love her in… Continue reading Don’t You Forget About Me-Scene Seventeen “Chicago is SO Good For My Ego”